cuongnh28/forum/src/main/webapp/ckeditor/plugins/wsc/README.md

 Reporting issues
 -------

 Please use the [WSC Dialog plugin for CKEditor 4 GitHub issue page](https://github.com/WebSpellChecker/ckeditor-plugin-wsc/issues) to report bugs and feature requests.
-We will do our best to reply at our earliest convenience.
+We will do our best to comment at our earliest convenience.

 License
 -------